legal herstory pioneers

 -

-In 1928, was the first woman appointed to a federal court when President Coolidge appointed her to the U.S. Customs Court.
+In 1928, was the first woman confirmed to a federal court after President Calvin Coolidge's nomination and Senate confirmation to the U.S. Customs Court.

 Hillary Rodham Clinton